Add To Favorites

 Design an interactive map with modes of transportation that actually move across the ocean.

-On poster board, use Crayola® Colored Pencils or Color Sticks to draw a map (to scale) showing the two continents and the Atlantic Ocean from New York City to Paris.
+Once research is complete, distribute poster board and Crayola® Erasable Colored Pencils and Color Sticks to students.
+Using colored pencils or color sticks, students draw a map (to scale) showing the two continents and the Atlantic Ocean from New York City to Paris.

 Cut small pieces of poster board with Crayola Scissors to make sign posts for the two cities.
 Attach to the map with a Crayola Washable Glue Stick.

 Students make a three-dimensional boat and plane to string from New York to Paris.
 Cut out the body of an air plane from poster board.
 Draw the airplane body on each side, then glue on wings cut from poster board.
 Add a small tab under one wing by gluing two sides of a small piece of poster board to the wing, leaving the middle of the tab pulled away from the wing a bit.
 Dry.
 Thread string or yarn through the tab, anchoring the ends to New York and Paris.

 To make the boat, fold a small piece of poster board in half and draw each side of a boat.
 Place string inside the fold, then glue the bottom inside edges together.
 Be sure to keep string from sticking to glue.
 Anchor the ends of the string to both cities.

 Create fact cards by folding index cards or poster board cut to size.
 Use Crayola Markers to write topics on the outside of cards and information inside.
 Glue cards to empty spaces on the map.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step